VladaAlek/small_basketball_game/README.md

 [www.w3schools]: <https://www.w3schools.com/jsref/prop_style_display.asp> for Style display Property

-Welcome,
+[SheCodes](https://www.shecodes.io/athena/121718-how-to-use-transform-translate-50-50-to-center-an-element-in-css "SheCodes") for transform: translate(-50%, -50%) CSS code

 This is the Code Institute student template for Codeanywhere.
 If you are using Gitpod then you need [this template](https://github.com/Code-Institute-Org/gitpod-full-template) instead.
-We have preinstalled all of the tools you need to get started.
-It's perfectly ok to use this template as the basis for your project submissions.